marklogic-community/corb2/README.md

 To build corb using ant, please specify java.library.user folder in the build.properties file and place marklogic-xcc-8.0.*.jar in this folder.
 Please update build.xml for building corb with a later version of xcc jar.

-Corb uses java logger.
+CoRB uses java logger.
 To customize logging, please specify logging configuration file using java system argument
 `-Djava.util.logging.config.file=/path/to/logging.properties`

-### Running Corb
+### Running CoRB
 The entry point is the main method in the com.marklogic.developer.corb.Manager class.
-Corb requires marklogic xcc jar in the classpath, preferably the version that corresponds to marklogic server version, which can be downloaded from https://developer.marklogic.com/products/xcc (This version is tested with xcc 8.0.* talking to Marklogic 7 and 8).
+CoRB requires marklogic xcc jar in the classpath, preferably the version that corresponds to marklogic server version, which can be downloaded from https://developer.marklogic.com/products/xcc (This version is tested with xcc 8.0.* talking to Marklogic 7 and 8).
 Use java 1.7 or later.

-Corb needs one or more of the following parameters as (If specified in more than one place command line parameter takes precedence over java system property which take precedence over myjob.properties)
+CoRB needs one or more of the following parameters as (If specified in more than one place command line parameter takes precedence over java system property which take precedence over myjob.properties)

 1. command-line parameters
 2. Java system properties ex: `-DXCC-CONNECTION-URI=xcc://user:password@localhost:8202`
 3. As properties file in the class path specified using `-DOPTIONS-FILE=myjob.properties`.
 Relative and full file system paths are also supported.

 > Note: Any or all of the properties can be specified as java system properties or key value pairs in properties file.
-> Note: Corb exit codes `0` - successful, `0` - nothing to process (ref: EXIT-CODE-NO-URIS), `1` - initialization or connection error and `2` - execution error
+> Note: CoRB exit codes `0` - successful, `0` - nothing to process (ref: EXIT-CODE-NO-URIS), `1` - initialization or connection error and `2` - execution error

 ### Options
 * **XCC-CONNECTION-URI** (Connection string to MarkLogic XDBC Server)